Swimming with seals in Narooma

 As he comes nears me, I can see each of his little hairs glistening through the water.
 He’s so close, we lock eyes for a few moments, an instant connection.

 It’s a glorious magical moment while swimming with the seals, something we’re so lucky to have right here on the South Coast of New South Wales.
+I think it’s definitely one of the best things to do in Narooma.

 The Narooma seals